 Sparse treed areas, that in some locations span the entire width of the HVdc transmission line right-of-way, were found in dry upland prairie areas during field assessments.
 Construction activities can result in the clearing of these treed areas.
-Native grasslands may also potentially be disrupted during HVdc maintenance activities within the transmission line right-of-way.
+Native grasslands may also potentially be disrupted during HVdc maintenance activities within the transmission line right-of-way, if any rehabilitation is required within these areas native seed will be utilized.

-- Document the composition and abundance of vegetation; • - Confirm actual Project effects on vegetation; and • - Verify the implementation and effectiveness of protection measures. •
+- Document the composition and abundance of vegetation; • - Confirm actual Project effects on vegetation; and • - Verify the implementation and effectiveness of protection measures. ٠